MionKit/mion/packages/router/README.md

 # `@mikrokit/router`

-Blazing fast router **_where routing is based in plain javascript objects_**.
+Blazing fast router **_based in plain javascript objects_**.
 Thanks to it's RPC style there is no need for parameters or regular expression parsing when finding a route, just a simple [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) in memory containing all the routes, can't get faster than that.

 MikroKit Router uses **Remote Procedure Call** style routing, unlike traditional REST apis it does not use `GET`, `PUT`, `POST` and `DELETE` methods, everything is transmitted using `HTTP POST` method and all data is sent/received in the request and response `BODY`.